olenagerasimova/debian-adapter/README.md

-Packages index files are called [Binary Packages Indices](https://wiki.debian.org/DebianRepository/Format#A.22Packages.22_Indices) and contains information about packages in paragraphs, each paragraph has the format defined by [Debian Policy](https://www.debian.org/doc/debian-policy/#s-binarycontrolfiles) and several other fields such as `Filename`, `Size` and checksums, here is an example:
+Packages index files are called [Binary Packages Indices](https://wiki.debian.org/DebianRepository/Format#A.22Packages.22_Indices) and contains information about packages in paragraphs, each paragraph has the format defined by [Debian Policy](https://www.debian.org/doc/debian-policy/#s-binarycontrolfiles) and several other fields such as `Filename`, `Size` and checksums, here is an example of one paragraph (information about one package):

 ```text
 Package: aglfn